How did you come along with your definition of characteristics Life after my last post ‘I Dare you to Define Life?’

 Sustainability and Reproduction are part of the fundamental definition of life.

 There are other necessary characteristics to define ‘Life’.
-Sign up here for notification of upcoming stimulating questions in our undertaking to do an Inventory of the Universe Your email and details will be kept totally private.
+Sign up, in the right column, for notification of upcoming stimulating questions in our undertaking to do an Inventory of the Universe Your email and details will be kept totally private.
 I promise.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, Two ‘Must’ Characteristics to Define Life
+Please use the Social Network links just below to share this information from The Explanation, Two Must Characteristics to Define Incredible Life